Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk: Background

-This is generally achieved via backpropagation using mini-batches and optimization algorithms such as the well-performing gradient descent variants~\citep{Adam, RMSProp, AdaGrad}.
-Since neural networks are typically overparameterized, overfitting has to be prevented with regularization methods such as $L_2$ weight penalties for narrow networks and dropout~\citep{dropout} for deeper structures.
-As the optimization problem~\eqref{e:nnoptim} is often non-convex, local-minima convergence is an issue.
+This is generally achieved via backpropagation using mini-batches and optimization algorithms, such as the well-performing gradient descent variants~\citep{Adam, RMSProp, AdaGrad}.
+Since neural networks are typically overparameterized, overfitting has to be prevented with regularization methods, such as $L_2$ weight penalties for narrow networks and dropout~\citep{dropout} for deeper architectures.
+As the optimization problem~\eqref{e:nnoptim} is often nonconvex, local-minima convergence is an issue.
 Restricting training to a subset of $\mathcal{D}$ and keeping the rest to track the validation loss at the end of each epoch helps to avoid local minima by learning rate decay.
 Restarting training with different initializations and keeping the best fit in terms of validation loss often leads to lower minima.
 Early stopping based on the validation loss is another measure against overfitting.
-The final validation loss is used for model selection and the choice of optimal hyperparameters; for more details on fitting of neural networks see \citet{DL}.
+The final validation loss is used for model selection and the choice of optimal hyperparameters; for more details on the fitting of neural networks, see \citet{DL}.

 When observations are dependent in space or time, generalizations of the MLP exist to account for these particular structures.
-Convolutional neural networks use the neighborhood information in images or spatial observations to render neural networks more parsimonious and effective~\citep{DLLeCun}.
+Convolutional and graph neural networks exploit neighbourhood information with parsimonious architectures that are effective for images, graphs, or spatial observations~\citep{DLLeCun,GNN1}.
 We concentrate here on methods for sequential dependence that arises typically in time series $\left\{(\bm{X}_t, Y_t)\right\}_{t=1}^T$.
-For this type of data, recurrent architectures of the network allow to capture dependence between observations.
+For this type of data, recurrent architectures of the network allow capturing dependence between observations.
 A simple recurrent neural network (RNN) layer~\citep{RNN1,RNN2} takes as input a vector $\bm{x}_t$ and outputs the hidden recurrent state vector